hangal2001/bushburg/README.md

 * All other pull requests will be reviewed and processed in the order they come in.
 A contribution's value to the overall health will be determined by the SPDXHub internal team.
 * Suggestions and critiques for system improvement are welcomed.

-# Copyright Declarations and License Choice
+# Copyright Declarations and License
 * Apache 2.0 License
 * Copyright © 2015 Matthew Callin and Khangal Erdenetsogt